netbirdio/netbird/README.md

 ```shell
   netbird up
 ```
-> You will be prompt for email and password
+> It will open your browser, and you will be prompt for email and password

 Check connection status:
 ```shell